cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/pointOfSaleDataUtils/getProductCountBySale.md

 So now you will create a test that looks very similar to the previous one but will use a quantity of 2.

-he process you will follow is:
+The process you will follow is:

 1. Enable the test
 2. Add guide comments